Skin Rashes

 Because symptoms of these conditions can often overlap, it may be difficult to diagnose a skin rash on your own.
 It is best to see a doctor who can perform an examination of the affected area or areas to determine what type of rash it is.

-These examinations can even be conducted by an online doctor for skin rash, and you can get an online prescription for skin rash to begin treating symptoms.
+These examinations can even be conducted by an online doctor for skin rash, and you can get an online prescription for skin rash to begin treating symptoms when appropriate.

-Testing is rarely done on skin rashes and may only be done in rare cases of severe infection by performing a scraping of the affected area.
+Testing is rarely done on skin rashes and may only be needed in more severe cases, for example by performing a scraping of the affected area.

 Treatment, Medications, and Care of Skin Rashes

 When you have a skin rash, experts generally recommend staying away from harsh chemicals, including fragranced soaps and shampoos.
-Anything that irritates the skin, including clothing made from wool or other material that could rub against the skin and cause irritation, should be avoided.
-This includes jewelry, cosmetics, and other known irritants.
+Anything that irritates the skin, including wool clothing or materials that rub against the skin, should be avoided.
+This also includes jewelry, cosmetics, and other known irritants.

-Medication for skin rashes is dependent on the type of skin rash you have, and they range from antihistamines to steroids, but it is best to see a doctor or get a prescription online for skin rash rather than self-medicating.
+Medication for skin rashes depends on the type of rash you have, and treatments can range from antihistamines to steroids.
+It is best to see a doctor or get a prescription online for skin rash rather than self-medicating.

 Living with and Managing Skin Rashes

-Many skin rashes may go away on their own or require a short dosage of medication such as an antihistamine, and they disappear completely.
-However, other conditions, such as atopic dermatitis, may require a series of treatments, and symptoms could persist for a long time, so it is best to seek help from a healthcare provider.
+Many skin rashes may go away on their own or require only a short course of treatment, such as an antihistamine.
+However, other conditions, such as atopic dermatitis, may require repeated treatment and longer-term care, so it is best to seek help from a healthcare provider.

-Atopic dermatitis can be a difficult condition to manage, so it is essential to seek help from a doctor before symptoms become unmanageable.
+Atopic dermatitis can be difficult to manage, so it is essential to seek help before symptoms become unmanageable.
 Other complications, such as hay fever, asthma, allergic contact dermatitis, and trouble sleeping, could accompany this condition.

-The following steps can be taken to prevent the onset of this rash or reduce its symptoms:
+The following steps may help prevent flare-ups or reduce symptoms:

 - Moisturize the skin at least twice a day with a fragrance-free moisturizer